Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Abstract

 \section{Abstract}

 Federated low-rank adaptation (FedLoRA) has facilitated communication-efficient and privacy-preserving fine-tuning of foundation models for downstream tasks.
-In practical federated learning scenarios, client heterogeneity in system resources and data distributions motivates heterogeneous LoRA ranks across clients.
-We identify a previously overlooked phenomenon in heterogeneous FedLoRA, termed \textit{rank collapse}, where the energy of the global update concentrates on the minimum shared rank, resulting in suboptimal performance and high sensitivity to rank configurations.
+In practical federated learning scenarios, client heterogeneity in system resources and data distributions motivates the use of heterogeneous LoRA ranks across clients.
+However, we identify a previously overlooked phenomenon in heterogeneous FedLoRA with SVD-based allocation, termed \textit{rank collapse}, where the energy of the global update becomes concentrated in the minimum shared rank, resulting in suboptimal performance and high sensitivity to rank configurations.
 Through theoretical analysis, we reveal the root cause of rank collapse: a mismatch between rank-agnostic aggregation weights and rank-dependent client contributions, which systematically suppresses higher-rank updates at a geometric rate over rounds.
 Motivated by this insight, we propose \texttt{raFLoRA}, a rank-partitioned aggregation method that decomposes local updates into rank partitions and then aggregates each partition weighted by its effective client contributions.
-Extensive experiments across classification and reasoning tasks show that \texttt{raFLoRA} prevents rank collapse, improves model performance, and preserves communication efficiency compared to state-of-the-art FedLoRA baselines.
+Extensive experiments across vision, language, and reasoning tasks show that \texttt{raFLoRA} prevents rank collapse, improves model performance, and enhances robustness across diverse heterogeneous configurations compared with strong FedLoRA baselines.